Rentenatus/jsonCasted/README.md

 - **Description level**
   - Declares that a node is of an interface type like `Shape` or an abstract class like `Animal`.
   - Lists allowed concrete types (`Circle`, `Rectangle`) or subclasses.
-  - In the UI, this appears as a “declared type” plus a dropdown of allowed implementations.
+  - In the UI, this appears as a "declared type" plus a dropdown of allowed implementations.

 - **JsonNode level**
   - Represents the actual JSON tree being edited.